edgedb/edgedb/docs/guides/tutorials/nextjs.rst

   Do you want to start instance automatically on login? [y/n]
   > y
   ┌─────────────────────┬──────────────────────────────────────────────┐
-  │ Project directory   │ ~/nextjs-todo                                │
+  │ Project directory   │ ~/nextjs-blog                                │
-  │ Project config      │ ~/nextjs-todo/edgedb.toml                    │
+  │ Project config      │ ~/nextjs-blog/edgedb.toml                    │
-  │ Schema dir (empty)  │ ~/nextjs-todo/dbschema                       │
+  │ Schema dir (empty)  │ ~/nextjs-blog/dbschema                       │
   │ Installation method │ portable package                             │
   │ Start configuration │ manual                                       │
   │ Version             │ 1.x                                          │
-  │ Instance name       │ nextjs-todo                                  │
+  │ Instance name       │ nextjs-blog                                  │
   └─────────────────────┴──────────────────────────────────────────────┘
   Initializing EdgeDB instance...
   Applying migrations...
   Everything is up to date.
 Revision initial.
   Project initialized.

-This process has spun up an EdgeDB instance called ``nextjs-todo`` and "linked" it with your current directory.
+This process has spun up an EdgeDB instance called ``nextjs-blog`` and "linked" it with your current directory.
 As long as you're inside that directory, CLI commands and client libraries will be able to connect to the linked instance automatically, without additional configuration.